Donders-Institute/bidscoin/docs/troubleshooting.rst

 I have duplicate run-items in my bidsmap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There shouldn't be exact duplicates, i.e. there is probably a small difference in the properties or attributes that identify your run-items.
+Exact duplicates should not exist, i.e. there is probably a small difference in the properties or attributes that identify your run-items.
 To investigate this, you can compare these run-items by selecting their BIDS output names (use shift-/control-click), then right-click them and choose ``compare`` from the context menu

 My subject/session labels are wrong
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^